nath1295/LLMFlex/README.md

 ### 3. Multiple model formats support
 Multiple model formats are all supported, and the loading process are all handled in the `LlmFactory` class, so it is just plug and play.
 Supported formats:
-* __PyTorch__ (using transformers)
+* __PyTorch__, __AWQ__, __GPTQ__ (uvia transformers)
-* __GGUF__ (using llama-cpp-python)
+* __GGUF__ (via llama-cpp-python)
-* __AWQ__ (using transformers)
-* __GPTQ__ (using transformers)
 * __OpenAI API__ (Work with any local servers that serve models with OpenAI API format)
-* __EXL2__ (using exllamav2)
+* __EXL2__ (via exllamav2)

+### 4. Custom tools
+A base class `BaseTool` for creating llm powered tools.
+A `BrowserTool` powered by __DuckDuckGo__ is implemented as an example.

+### 5. LLM Agents
+An `Agent` class is provided.
+You can pass your tools and LLM to initialise the agent, after giving the agent a task, the agent will work out the magic for you with the given tools.

-### 4. Embedding Toolkits
+### 6. Embedding Toolkits
 Bundled classes for using embedding models which contains the embedding model and a tokens-count-based text splitter using the embedding model.

-### 5. Vector database
+### 7. Vector database
-Utilising Embedding toolkits and FAISS, a `VectorDatabase` class can allow you to store and search texts for your RAG tasks.
+Utilising Embedding toolkits and FAISS, a `FaissVectorDatabase` class can allow you to store and search texts for your RAG tasks.

-### 6. Chat memories
+### 8. Chat memories
 Chat memory classes for storing chat memory on disk.
 1. `BaseChatMemory`
 Memory class without using any embedding models or vector databases.

 2. `LongShortTermChatMemory`
-Memory class using an underlying `VectorDatabase` to maintain long term memory along with the most recent memory.
+Memory class using an underlying `FaissVectorDatabase` to maintain long term memory along with the most recent memory.

-### 7. Prompt template
+### 9. Prompt template
 A `PromptTemplate` class is implemented to format your prompt with different prompt formats for models from different sources.
-Some presets like `Llama2`, `ChatML`, `Vicuna`, and more are already implemented, but you can alway add your own prompt format template.
+Some presets like `Llama3`, `ChatML`, `Vicuna`, and more are already implemented, but you can alway add your own prompt format template.

-### 8. Custom tools
-A base class `BaseTool` for creating llm powered tools.
-A `BrowserTool` powered by __DuckDuckGo__ is implemented as an example.

-### 9. Chatbot frontend interface
+### 10. Chatbot frontend interface
-If you simply want to play with a model, there is a streamlit frontend chatbot that allows you to chat with a model with different generation configurations.
-You can switch between chat histories and prompt format, and you can set your system prompt and other model text generation sampling configurations in the webapp.
+A streamlit webapp is provided for local AI chatbot usage.
+Function calling and RAG on your own documents are supported on the webapp.
+You can also steer the response of the LLM by providing the beginning text for the response.

 ## Using LLMFlex